keboola/keboola-as-code-templates/interactive-keboola-sheets/v0/src/README.md

 Within the Data App:
 - Business users will be able to select a table for editing.
 - Once the edits are done, hit the “Save changes” button and the changes will instantly be saved back into the table in Keboola Storage.

+For more information, take a look at our [documentation](https://help.keboola.com/templates/interactive-keboola-sheets/).